Inseason Alaska Commercial Salmon Summary

 Egegik District

 Egegik District has been consistently fishing both tides daily since June 26th.
-Egegik River escapement through July 2 is 655,000 sockeye.
-This is well above the historical average of 413,000 for the date.
-This could mean the run is early, or it could be larger than forecast.
-The drift in the Egegik District fleet has been behind their allocation (86%) for the entire season.
+Egegik River escapement through July 10 is 1.2 million sockeye.
+This is above the historical average of 880,000 for the date.
+It is clear at this point that the inseason run is larger than forecast.
+In the Egegik District, the drift fleet has been behind their allocation (86%) for the entire season.
 This is in large part due to fewer boats fishing the district in favor of others.
-Because we are ahead on escapement and behind on allocation, drifters began fishing before set nets and were given more ebb time fishing starting July 1.
-Current harvest levels in the Egegik District is above the 5-year, 10-year, and historical averages for the date.
+There have been efforts to move allocation a bit, including having drifters began fishing earlier in the flood, as well as giving more ebb time fishing.
+However, the escapement began climbing quicky and set nets have still been in place for that reason.
+The Egegik District cumulative harvest to date (5.8 million) is slightly below the recent 5- and 10-year averages, though the run was expected to be on the smaller side this year.

 Ugashik District